vippsas/vipps-developers/README.md

 **Please note:** Vipps may change the IP addresses for the API servers.
 To ensure that you are whitelisting the correct IP addresses please use these hostnames and DNS, and automatically update your firewall rules if there are DNS changes.
-We can not provide the IP addresses in any other way than DNS.
+We cannot provide the IP addresses in any other way than DNS.

 ## Vipps request servers